 These days, websites are fast and people can find information quickly.
-So they may see a link to a page on your site such as a blog post, find the information they need, and close the browser.
+So they may find a link to a page on your site such as a blog post and they get the information they need and close the browser.
 That’s fine.

 What’s not OK, is Pogo-Sticking.
 This is when someone visits your page for a few seconds and then hits the Back button to look at a different website because they didn’t get the information they needed.

 Using modern code behind the scenes to create your website

 It doesn’t matter whether you’re using Node, React, HTML, CSS, PHP or Python.
 You can create the website with whichever coding languages you like.

 What does matter, is that it loads quickly.
 Most of this can be fixed by compressing your images using something like tinypng.com to reduce the file size.

 This will allow people to download the page faster, especially on their mobile, and Google is a fan of this.

 It doesn’t matter whether you’re paying a hosting company peanuts or having to re-mortgage your house.